AdguardTeam/DiffBuilder/README.md

     - `lines` — the number of lines that follow, making up the RCS diff block.
       Note that `lines` are counted using the same algorithm as used by `wc -l`, essentially counting `\n`.

-## Algorithm
+## Algorithm Overview

-### 1. Logging and File Path Resolution
+### 1. Setup

-    - Create a logger for verbose output if `verbose` is `true`.
-    - Resolve the absolute paths for `oldFilterPath`, `newFilterPath`, and `patchesPath`.
+   - Resolve absolute paths for the old and new filters and the patches directory.

-### 2. Read and Split Filter Contents
+### 2. Prepare Patch Directory

-    - Read the contents of `oldFilterPath` and `newFilterPath` into `oldFile` and `newFile`.
-    - Determine the line endings for `oldFile` and `newFile`.
-    - Split the contents of `oldFile` and `newFile` into arrays of lines (`oldFileSplitted` and `newFileSplitted`).

-### 3. Parse `Diff-Path` Tag

-    - Parse the `Diff-Path` tag from `oldFileSplitted` and store it in `oldFileDiffName`.

-### 4. Create Patches Folder

-    - Create the `patchesPath` directory recursively if it doesn't exist.
-Log if it's created.
+   - Ensure the patches directory exists, creating it if necessary.

-### 5. Delete Outdated Patches
+### 3. Clean Up Old Patches

-    - Scan `patchesPath` and delete outdated patches older than `deleteOlderThanSec`.
-Log the number of deleted patches.
+   - Delete any outdated patches from the patches directory.

-## 6. Check for File Sameness

-   - Compare the checksums of `oldFile` and `newFile`.
-If they match, log and exit.

-## 7. Generate and Save the Diff
+### 4. Read Filters and Detect Changes
+   - Read and split the old and new filter files into lines.
+   - Check if there are significant changes between the two sets of lines, excluding 'Diff-Path' and 'Checksum' tags.

+### 5. Handle No Changes
+   - If no significant changes are found, revert any changes in the new filter and exit.

+### 6. Process Changes
-    - Generate a new patch name based on parameters.
+   - Generate a new patch name and validate its uniqueness.
+   - Update the 'Diff-Path' tag in the new filter.
+   - Create a diff patch between the old and new filters.
+   - Optionally, add a checksum to the patch.

+### 7. Finalize
+   - Write the updated new filter back to its file.
-    - Create an empty patch file for the new version if it doesn't exist.
+   - Create an empty patch file for future use if necessary.
-    - Update the `Diff-Path` tag in `newFileSplitted`.
-    - Calculate and save the difference between `oldFile` and `newFile` as a patch file.
+   - Save the diff patch to the appropriate file.

-## 8. Log Patch File Path and Completion

-    - Log the path where the patch file is saved.
-    - The process is completed.

-## Important

-The `oldFilterPath` is expected to already contain a `Diff-Path` tag.

 ## API